Are you trying to lose weight? Or perhaps you're looking for natural ways to reset your body?

 Although it is an effective way to lose weight, water fasting comes with several risks.
 There are also several at-risk groups of people who should not attempt it.

-Other fasts, such as intermittent or alternate-day fasts, may be more effective and beneficial than water fasting.
+Other fasts, such as intermittent or alternate-day fasts, may have more effective benefits than that of water fasting.

-One of the most popular reasons for water fasting is to improve metabolism.
+What is one of the most popular reasons for water fasting?
+Well, if you guessed that it’s to improve metabolism, you’d be right.
 It boosts your metabolism because of its effects on your insulin and leptin levels.

 Insulin and leptin are hormones that affect metabolism.
 Insulin helps with the storage of nutrients, and leptin makes the body feel satiated.
 These two hormones are why you eat when you're hungry and stop when you're full.

-Studies have shown that water fasts can make your body more sensitive to these hormones.
+What studies have shown us is that water fasting can make your body more sensitive to these hormones.
 It means that the hormones are more effective, giving you a better metabolism.

 If you're more sensitive to insulin, your body is more efficiently reducing blood sugar.
 If you're more sensitive to leptin, you feel full faster.

 The effect on your leptin levels is another reason why water fasting leads to weight loss.
 Since your body feels full faster, it leads you to eat less.